aalok0001/SORT-3/README.md

-# SORT-3
+# SORTL0V3
-Learning various type of sorting techniques.
+Learning various types of sorting techniques. beginner friendly codes. will keep on updating easily understandable notes also.